keskiju/autocomplete-java/README.md

 You can also alter autocomplete behavior with the package settings.

-TIP: Use linter-javac package to compile your classes on save.
+NOTE: This package does not compile classes from source.
+Use linter-javac or some other package for that.

 ## Status